-Locally grown in Texas, Hardie’s is a family-owned fresh food distributor making daily deliveries of fresh produce throughout the southwest.
-The company has been providing farm fresh fruits and vegetables, local produce, dairy, spices, and organic items to foodservice and retailers since 1943.
-From seed to fork, the company prides itself on the highest standards of food safety, security, quality assurance and HACCP standards.
+Locally grown in Texas, Hardie's is a family-owned fresh food distributor making daily deliveries of produce throughout the southwest.
+Providing farm-fresh fruits and vegetables to foodservice establishments since 1943, the company more recently branched out into meat, dairy, spices, and organic items.
+From seed to fork, Hardie’s prides itself on the highest standards of food safety, security, quality assurance and HACCP standards.

-Art Direction, Graphic Design, User Experience, Project Management, Hand drawn Illustrations, Animations, Front and Back-end Development, User Interface Design, Photography Manipulation, 3D Design.
+Art Direction, Graphic Design, Copywriting, User Experience, Project Management, Hand Drawn Illustrations, Animations, Front and Back-End Development, User Interface Design, Photography Manipulation, 3D Design.

 We’re using artificial neural networks (ANN) to identify hand drawn images of fruits and veggies.
 What is ANN?
 It’s a computing systems inspired by the human brain.
 The network itself is not an algorithm, but rather a framework for many different machine-learning algorithms that work together to process complex data.
 In Hardie’s website, we use the power of ANN for image recognition.
 We have given users the possibility to manually draw the shape of the product they are looking for.
 Our machine intelligence matches the hand-drawn doodle with a real product.